breath2live/m3u8-video-scrapper/README.md

 # m3u8-video-scrapper
-Scrapping m3u8 videos from URL
+Scrapping m3u8 videos from URL.
+Quick and Dirty PHP solution to download stream files. (tested with m3u8 files only)

 # In Progress
 ![In Progress](Test.png)